Kim discovered Penny Brohn UK shortly after she was diagnosed with ovarian cancer. She found a community of support that continues to sustain her.

 It’s been great to know that exercising is good for me.
 I think there’s a little apprehension with exercising, that it might make things worse, but Penny Brohn showed that there’s so much evidence that it’s good for you.
 I go for a walk every day.
 I try to get into the countryside and always come back feeling better, calmer and with renewed energy.
 I also cycle and dance which I really enjoy.

-It’s been great discovering Penny Brohn.
+It’s been great discovering Penny Brohn UK.
 I feel more connected and very supported.
 I also feel I’ve got an opportunity to support other people and that’s really important for me as well.